OpenNebula/docs/source/management_and_operations/capacity_planning/affinity.rst

 Specifies whether the VMs of a role have to be placed together or separately with the VMs of other role.
 This useful to combine the Host-VM and VM-VM policies.
 Affinity rules for roles are set with the ``AFFINED`` and ``ANTI_AFFINED`` attributes.

-For example, I want the VMs of a database to run together so they access the same storage, I want all the backup VMs to run in a separate hosts; and I want database and backups to be also in different hosts.
-Finally, I may have some constraints about where the database and backups may run:
+For example, consider that you need the VMs of a database to run together so they access the same storage.
+At the same time, you need all the backup VMs to run in a separate hosts; and you need database and backups to be also in different hosts.
+Finally, you may have some constraints about where the database and backups may run:

 .. prompt:: bash $ auto

     ROLE = [
-        NAME  = "apps",
+        NAME  = "databases",
         HOST_AFFINED = "1,2,3,4,5,6,7"
         POLICY = "AFFINED"
     ]